Houston Astros sign stealing scandal: Astros reactions

-Ken Giles, the Astros' closer during the 2017 season, claimed that he was unaware of the sign stealing.
+Ken Giles, the Astros' closer during the 2017 season, asserted that he was unaware of the sign stealing.
 He was also the second player, after Fiers, to say that he would give back his World Series ring.
 Giles said: "Whatever they ask, I would oblige.
 Because what was going on at the time was not OK."
 Collin McHugh, another pitcher on the 2017 Astros, said that he knew about the illegal sign stealing scheme and expressed remorse for going along with it.
 McHugh said: "You've got to be willing to stick up for what you believe in and what you believe is right and what you believe is wrong.
 And I think a lot of the guys on that team, including myself, are looking back now and wishing we had been as brave in the moment as we thought we were beforehand.
 To put myself in the shoes of the guys who pitched against us in 2017 and to know that our hitters made that job that much harder that year - it's hard to swallow.
 And I feel for them and I understand the anger and I understand when people are mad and pissed off."